kcartlidge/simples/README.md

 go test
 ```

-The ```cd``` command above will work in most cases.
-If not, replace it's parameter with the folder path the package was fetched into.

 ## Performance and cacheing

-Environment variables are *not cached*; whenever a
-setting is requested whose value derives from an
-environment variable the *current live value* is returned.

-Configuration file settings *are cached*, and will
-always reflect the *value at launch*.
+Configuration file settings *are cached*, and will always reflect the *value at launch*.

-As file settings are cached, performance is not
-impacted by where the setting comes from.

 Copyright: **K Cartlidge** | License: **MIT**